Tens of millions of women take birth control pills in the United States, making “the pill” one of the most common medications in the country.

 When you take birth control pills, the combination of estrogens and progestins inside each pill can have a range of effects on your body.
 The most obvious effect is that your body no longer releases eggs, making it more difficult for you to become pregnant.

 The hormones used in combined birth control pills can also have a minor effect on the thickness of your blood.
-Studies tend to show that the hormones in birth control pills can make your blood thicker than it normally is, often by quite a large amount.
+Studies tend to show that some doses of hormones in birth control pills can make your blood thicker than it normally is.

 For example, a 1980 study found that women who took oral contraceptives had a higher mean hematocrit (a ratio of red blood cells in the blood to total blood volume) than women who didn’t use any form of hormonal birth control.